12 Jul 2017

 IDC's Spending Guides provide a granular view of key technology markets from a regional, vertical industry, use case, buyer, and technology perspective.
 The spending guides are delivered via pivot table format or custom query tool, allowing the user to easily extract meaningful information about each market by viewing data trends and relationships.

 International Data Corporation (IDC) is the premier global provider of market intelligence, advisory services, and events for the information technology, telecommunications, and consumer technology markets.
 With more than 1,100 analysts worldwide, IDC offers global, regional, and local expertise on technology and industry opportunities and trends in over 110 countries.
 IDC's analysis and insight helps IT professionals, business executives, and the investment community to make fact-based technology decisions and to achieve their key business objectives.
 Founded in 1964, IDC is a wholly-owned subsidiary of International Data Group (IDG), the world's leading media, data and marketing services company that activates and engages the most influential technology buyers.
 To learn more about IDC, please visit www.idc.com.
 Follow IDC on Twitter at @IDC and LinkedIn.

-Application management, Cognitive/artificial intelligence, Global IT and economic markets, IT consulting services, IT education and training, IT maintenance and support, Networking and connectivity devices, System and network management software, Systems integration services
+Application management, Cognitive/artificial intelligence, Commercial robotics, Consumer robotics, Drones, Global IT and economic markets, IT consulting services, IT education and training, IT maintenance and support, Industrial robotics, Networking and connectivity devices, Service robotics, System and network management software, Systems integration services